 As you most likely know, shipping pretty much anything to Puerto Rico is expensive and almost hardly worth the trouble and the cost.
 This is where owning ships and allowing your fellow islanders to order products and pay a better shipping rate compared to what most transport companies currently offer comes in.
 This will require some capital; however, this is a current problem whose solution has the potential to really help the island grow.

 The importing and exporting opportunities are huge in Puerto Rico, especially since duties are not applied when exporting goods from the U.S., the costs can be cut down even further with the proper export license of course.
-This will allow more goods to be shipped to Puerto Rico and will help more people to open up businesses who sell products that don’t require the consumer to pay high shipping costs.
+This will allow more goods such as cars to be shipped to Puerto Rico and will help more people to open up businesses who sell products that don’t require the consumer to pay high shipping costs.

 Web-Based Business Ideas